Murder of Shaima Alawadi

-Shaima Alawadi was murdered on March 21, 2012 in El Cajon, California in Greater San Diego.
-She was a 32-year-old American citizen who had emigrated from Iraq in the early 1990s.
-She was beaten to death in her home.
-Although her death was initially seen as a hate crime, her 48-year-old husband was eventually charged with killing her.
-He was convicted of murder and sentenced to 26 years to life in prison.
+Shaima Alawadi was an Iraqi-born American housewife who was murdered in El Cajon, California on March 21, 2012.

+Alawadi, a 32-year-old U.S. citizen who had emigrated from Iraq in the early 1990s, was found beaten to death in her home.
+Alawadi's death was initially seen as a hate crime and that she was murdered for being a Muslim.
+Alawadi's husband Kassim Alhimidi was eventually charged and convicted for her murder and sentenced to 26 years to life in prison.

 Background

 Alawadi's family fled Iraq after Saddam Hussein's government suppressed Shiite uprisings, and settled in Detroit in 1993.
 They moved to San Diego in 1996.
-Alawadi, a housewife who volunteered at the local mosque, had five children; her husband and brothers worked for the U.S. Army training soldiers who were to be deployed to the Middle East.
+Alawadi was a housewife who had five children and volunteered at the local mosque.
+Her husband and brothers worked for the United States Army training soldiers who were to be deployed to the Middle East.

 Death

-Shaima was logged onto Yahoo Messenger, corresponding with someone in Iraq, when she was attacked.
-Alawadi's 17-year-old daughter Fatima found her unconscious, having been brutally beaten, on the floor of their dining room on the day of the murder.
+On March 21, 2012, Alawadi was logged onto Yahoo!
+Messenger and corresponding with someone in Iraq when she was attacked at her home in El Cajon.
+Alawadi's 17-year-old daughter Fatima found her unconscious, having been brutally beaten, on the floor of their dining room.
 Next to her was a note which read "Go back to your country, you terrorist;" the sliding glass door was smashed.
-A similar note had allegedly been left a week earlier; although police were not able to immediately determine whether or not the murder was a hate crime, the note led them to consider the possibility.
+A similar note had allegedly been left a week earlier.
+Although police were not able to immediately determine whether or not the murder was a hate crime, the note led them to consider the possibility.
 The cause of Alawadi's death was determined to be severe head trauma.
 Her family took her off life support on March 24, and her body was flown to Iraq for burial.